daisygunn/la-petite-traveller/README.md

 - [Grammarly](https://www.grammarly.com/)
     - Used to fix the thousands of grammar errors across the project.
 - [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)
-    - Used to detect overflow of elements, which allowed to me to quickly debug any issues.
+    - Used to detect overflow of elements, which allowed me to quickly debug any issues.
 - [Coloors](https://coolors.co/)
     - Used to create a colour palette for the design.
 - [Fancybox](https://fancyapps.com/fancybox/3/)